Core API

 // const system = createSystem({ module: counterModule });

-// With plugins and debug options
+// With plugins and time-travel

 const system = createSystem({